-Check out more program details and information about how to apply to the Residential MPH in Occupational Health Nursing program via the beta version of our new Gillings Program Search (GPS) for prospective students.
+Check out more program details and information about how to apply to the Residential MPH in Public Health Leadership – Occupational Health Nursing Concentration via the Gillings Program Search (GPS) for prospective students.

 Public health nurses who enroll in the public health leadership program have the unique opportunity to concentrate on issues of importance to public health nursing through coursework, the master’s paper and field practicum.
-The Occupational Health Nursing concentration and the Public Health Nursing focus area are accredited by the National League for Nursing Accrediting Commission (NLNAC), 3343 Peachtree Road NE, Suite 500, Atlanta, GA 30326; 404-975-5000.
+The MPH in Public Health Leadership – Occupational Health Nursing Concentration and the Public Health Nursing focus area are accredited by the National League for Nursing Accrediting Commission (NLNAC), 3343 Peachtree Road NE, Suite 500, Atlanta, GA 30326; 404-975-5000.

 The curriculum of study includes: